(Renal Colic; Renal Lithiasis; Nephrolithiasis; Renal Calculi)

 |Copyright © Nucleus Medical Media, Inc.|

-- Calcium oxalate or phosphorus stones—These kidney stones form when the concentration of calcium or other minerals in the urine becomes too high.
+- Calcium oxalate or phosphorus stones—These kidney stones form when the concentration of calcium or other minerals in the urine becomes too high or when minerals that prevent stone formation are too low.

 - Struvite stones—These stones develop as a result of a urinary tract infection.
 The stones are composed of ammonium, magnesium, and phosphate salts.

 - Uric acid stones—These stones form when urine is acidic.
-This may also occur in people with gout or having chemotherapy.
+This may also occur in people with gout or those who are on chemotherapy.

-- Cystine stones—Due to a rare genetic disorder that causes the kidneys to accumulate excess amounts of cystine, one of the amino acids that make up proteins.
+- Cystine stones—These stones form due to a rare genetic disorder that causes the kidneys to build up excess amounts of cystine.
+Cystine is one of the amino acids that make up proteins.

 - White adult male under 50 years old